Flexible block-iterative analysis for the Frank-Wolfe algorithm: Numerical Experiments

 Averaged results from $20$ instances of \eqref{e:ex2} are shown in Figure~\ref{fig:22}.
 Since the problem is nonconvex, we plot the minimal F-W gap observed (see Theorem~\ref{t:ncv-conv}).
 Since full F-W gaps are typically unavailable in BCFW (only partial gaps for the activated blocks $(G_i)_{i\in I_t}$ are computed), iterates were stored during the run of Algorithm~\ref{a:bcg} and full F-W gaps were computed post-hoc.

 Similarly to Section~\ref{sec:ex1}, new selection strategies allowed by Assumption~\ref{a:1} can yield similar per-iteration performance to that of full-activation Frank-Wolfe; furthermore, since the iterations frequently involve the cheaper LMOs, this can yield faster convergence in wall-clock time.
-However, these results also demonstrate that, if the number of activated components in $I_t$ is too small and the $n+1$st component is activated too infrequently, results may worsen; this is reflected in the cyclic, $P$-cyclic, and $(p,q)=(2,20)$ results.
+However, these results also demonstrate that, if the number of activated components in $I_t$ is too small and the $(s+1)$st component is activated too infrequently, results may worsen; this is reflected in the cyclic, $P$-cyclic, E-cyclic ($K=2s$), and $(p,q)=(2,20)$ results.
+The on-par performance with full-activation Frank-Wolfe suggests that, particularly if gradients are expensive relative to LMOs (as is the case here, but not in Experiment 1), selecting a larger number of (cheap) LMOs to update may yield a beneficial balance of progress-per-iteration and wallclock time.